 One of the strategies in the Academic Plan is to “enhance the library’s role as a provider of exceptional learning spaces and innovative services for teaching, learning, research and collaboration.”

 Prioritization for the use of the seminar rooms is influenced by the Academic Plan.
 These rooms already have 11 hours of programming scheduled per day, 6 days per week by the Library, Student Learning Support (SLS) and Sandbox by DMZ.
 This is exciting news for students as it means there are great resources and opportunities taking place in the rooms.
-The digital signage above the elevators in the SLC amphitheatre and the touch-screen kiosks have information about what is taking place in the seminar rooms.
-You can also look for workshops, seminars and other programming through the SLS, Launch Zone and Library websites.
+The digital signage above the elevators in the SLC Amphitheatre and the touch-screen kiosks have information about what is taking place in the seminar rooms.
+You can also look for workshops, seminars and other programming through the SLS, Sandbox by DMZ and Library websites.

 Priority to book the seminar rooms is given to programming which encourages out-of-class learning experiences.
 The rooms can be booked by any Ryerson student, staff or faculty for this purpose.
 Other purposes, such as meetings, may be considered on an individual basis and per room availability.